monarch-initiative/omim/README.md

 **All known cases**:
 There is a spreadsheet which collates all known cases as of 2024/11/18: [google sheet]( https://docs.google.com/spreadsheets/d/1hKSp2dyKye6y_20NK2HwLsaKNzWfGCMJMP52lKrkHtU/).
 The MIMs of the known cases are: `159595`, `182280`, `607107`, and `615830`.

+#### 3. D2G: somatic
+Happens when all conditions were met for this association to be considered disease-defining, but the word 'somatic' is in the phenotype label.
+These are somatic mutation entries in OMIM, but typically they are germline mutations, and that is what we ideally always expect to see, so these should be given a look.

+#### 4. D2G: Phenotype is gene
+Happens when all conditions were met for this association to be considered disease-defining.
+However, the phenotype in the association unexpectedly has the type of "gene" rather than "phenotype".
+This is unexpected and considered a data quality issue on the OMIM side.
+As of 2024/10, we flagged this to the OMIM team and they corrected all such cases.

+#### 5. D2G: Phenotype type error
+Happens when all conditions were met for this association to be considered disease-defining.
+However, the phenotype in the association has an unexpected type of either 'OBSOLETE', 'SUSPECTED', or 'HAS_AFFECTED_FEATURE'.
+As of 2024/12, we have not seen such cases appear, but we have set this review case up to watch for them should they occur.

 ## Under the hood: Design decisions, etc.
 ### Gene-Disease pipeline